What is FERPA?

 - Medical records made and maintained in the course of treatment and disclosed only to those individuals providing treatment

-- Records that only contain information about a student after he or she is no longer a student at Binghamton University
+- Records that only contain information about a student after they are no longer a student at Binghamton University

 How does FERPA protect academic records?